Johnny Hekker: 2014 season

-On October 19, 2014, Hekker threw a pass to running back Benny Cunningham on a fake punt with 1:14 left in a game against the Seattle Seahawks.
+On October 19, 2014, Hekker threw a pass to running back Benny Cunningham on a fake punt with 1:14 left in a game against the Seahawks.

 On December 5, 2014, Hekker agreed to a six-year, $18 million contract extension with $9 million guaranteed.
 His deal is the largest contract ever given to a punter.
 Hekker finished the 2014 season with 80 punts for 3,721 net yards for a 46.51 average.

 2015 season

 Hekker was named NFC Special Teams Player of the Month for October.
-On December 27, 2015, early in the second quarter of a game against the Seattle Seahawks, Hekker was penalized 15 yards for unnecessary roughness for shoving Cliff Avril after a 45-yard punt.
+On December 27, 2015, early in the second quarter of a game against the Seahawks, Hekker was penalized 15 yards for unnecessary roughness for shoving Cliff Avril after a 45-yard punt.
 Later in the game, Hekker dropped to the ground when he thought Michael Bennett was going to hit him as retaliation.
 Bennett later said that Hekker acted "like a little girl" in a post game interview.

 In the 2015 season, Hekker again led the league in net punting average and was named as an All-Pro by the Associated Press for the second time.
 He was named to the Pro Bowl for his 2015 campaign.
 He led the league in punts and punting yards with 96 and 4,601, respectively.